Onpoint Serves as a Leader in Corporate Social Responsibility

 Valero Texas Open

 What began as a small golf tournament to benefit a San Antonio charity is today a nationwide effort to improve the lives of children.
 The Valero Texas Open Benefit for Children Golf Classic, a project of the Valero Energy Foundation*, has proudly delivered tens of millions of dollars to children’s charities across the U.S. since 2002.
 Thanks to the generosity of our sponsors, funds are distributed to children’s charities in the communities where Valero has major operations.

-Character Camp is a 501(c)(3) non-profit corporation, registered in the state of Texas, that partners with local schools, youth agencies and Corporate America to make lasting and far-reaching impacts on families, educational institutions, communities and employers.
+Character Camp is a 501(c)(3) non-profit corporation, registered in the state of Texas, that partners with local schools, youth agencies and corporations to make a lasting and far-reaching impact on families, educational institutions, communities and employers.
 Character Camp’s innovative youth camps, mentoring programs, on-campus projects and community events create win-win scenarios for everyone.
 Children enjoy safer, more productive pastimes.
 Communities enjoy lower crime rates.